mattbdean/JRAW/README.md

 ```

 ####Using the Library
-See [the wiki](https://github.com/thatJavaNerd/JRAW/wiki/Home) to get you up and running
+See [Quickstart](https://github.com/thatJavaNerd/JRAW/wiki/Quickstart) to get you up and running

 Javadoc can be found [here](https://thatjavanerd.github.io/JRAW/)